This webpage was updated on April 13, 2026

 California Aquaculture Action Plan

-The Ocean Protection Council, California Coastal Commission, Department of Fish and Wildlife, Fish and Game Commission, State Lands Commission, the Coastal Conservancy, the California Department of Public Health, the State Water Resources Control Board, and the California Department of Food and Agriculture are collaboratively developing a Statewide Aquaculture Action Plan that will provide a comprehensive, standardized framework and policy for sustainable commercial marine aquaculture in California.
-The Action Plan will outline the state’s approach to improving aquaculture governance, regulation and oversight; protecting the environment and public health; and establishing a foundation for the sustainable development of marine aquaculture.
-We anticipate releasing a draft for public review and feedback in Spring 2025 and presenting the Final Action Plan for adoption at the June 2025 OPC meeting.
+The Ocean Protection Council, California Coastal Commission, Department of Fish and Wildlife, Fish and Game Commission, State Lands Commission, the Coastal Conservancy, the California Department of Public Health, the State Water Resources Control Board, and the California Department of Food and Agriculture are collaboratively developing a Statewide Marine Aquaculture Action Plan that will provide a comprehensive, standardized framework and policy for sustainable commercial marine aquaculture in California.
+The Action Plan will outline the State’s approach to improving aquaculture governance, regulation and oversight; protecting the environment and public health; and establishing a foundation for the sustainable development of marine aquaculture.

 The purpose of the Action Plan is to increase coordination among state agencies and improve consistency, transparency, and efficiency in planning, facilitating, permitting, managing, and fostering sustainable marine aquaculture.